andybywire/ux-methods-poc/about.md

 # About UX Methods
 {: .no-eyebrow}
 UX Methods is a collaborative, Linked Data powered Knowledge Graph.
-Its goal is to document and interconnect the practices and techinques of user experience design.
+Its goal is to document and interconnect the practices and technique of user experience design.
 It is built with open source tools and technologies, and is designed to evolve and scale over time.

 The UX Methods project envisions: